Zapopan: Plastic arts

 The municipality has large paintings, among which "The Baptism of Jesus" carried out in the 17th century by Juan Correa, the mural of "The History of the Villa and the Mexican Revolution" painted in 1980 by Ricardo Peña is in the Municipal Center of Culture, where there are also 23 other murals made by painting students.
 In the municipal palace you can admire a mural made in 1970 by Guillermo Chavez Vega, a Tapatio painter, where scenes from the French, Industrial, English, Mexican and Socialist revolutions are captured.

 Gastronomy

-Like the rest of Mexico, there are multiple processed foods based on corn such as pozole, tamales and atole.
+Like the rest of Mexico, there are multiple homemade fresh foods sold in the street based on corn such as pozole, tamales and atole.
 Also, and as in the municipality of Guadalajara, some typical dishes such as torta ahogada and esquites, cooked corn kernels that are served in a glass stand out and are accompanied, according to taste, ingredients such as lemon, salt, chili powder, cream and cheese, among others.

 Among the traditional sweets are those prepared with coconut as alfajor and cocadas, and a variety of sweets prepared with milk.